amontalenti/rapid-web-slides/index.rst

 Now What?
 ---------

+.. class:: incremental

     Do you start building a database? ``Frontpage``, ``Article``, and ``Link`` classes w/ ORM bindings?
 Hell, no!

     Do you start researching high-concurrency web frameworks for your millions of potential users?
 Screw that!

     Do you write a really detailed requirements document and complicated technical architecture?
 What good will that do!?

     Let's **prototype** this idea.

 Pen and Paper
 -------------